What we know about the Turkey and Syria earthquake

 Some of the heaviest devastation occurred near the quake's epicentre between Kahramanmaras and Gaziantep, where entire city blocks lay in ruins.

-Turkey said nearly 3,000 buildings had collapsed in seven different provinces, including public hospitals.
+Turkey said almost 3,000 buildings had collapsed in seven different provinces, including public hospitals.

 A famous mosque dating back to the 13th century partially collapsed in the province of Maltaya, where a 14-story building with 28 apartments that housed 92 people collapsed.